aimhubio/aim/docs/source/understanding/data_storage.md

 - **progress** file, indicating that container potentially has un-indexed data.

-This setup allows implementing concurrent training jobs setup without requiring additional synchronization routines, and without the risk of loosing or corrupting the data.
+This setup allows implementing concurrent training jobs setup without requiring additional synchronization routines, and without the risk of losing or corrupting the data.
 For example, two jobs might run on different hosts where aim repo mounted on a shared NFS location.

 ### What is the index container?